Waiting for the Market to Fall Under Trump? It Should Happen This Year

 In a quarterly client newsletter, Smith said that investor psychology drives the creation and demise of market bubbles.
 But there is more.

-He also said that central banks play a large role in bubbles and busts.
-“They certainly possess the tools and the intellect to smooth the business cycle if they wanted too, but the problem is that they are beholden to the political cycle, so like many investors, they also tend to be one step behind the curve, and they tend to perpetuate rather than smooth the business cycle.
+He also said that central banks play a significant role in bubbles and busts.
+“They certainly possess the tools and the intellect to smooth the business cycle if they wanted to, but the problem is that they are beholden to the political cycle, so like many investors, they also tend to be one step behind the curve, and they tend to perpetuate rather than smooth the business cycle.

 It is not a fluke we get asset bubbles bursting in that same first year and that the bursting of these bubbles either coincides with, or very soon leads, to a recession.
 This has been the case with the prior four Democratic to Republican presidential regime changes, Eisenhower (1953), Nixon (1969), Reagan (1981), Bush (2001).

-As for investors, Smith suggested that investors should start looking forward rather than backwards.
-This explains why investors chase short-term past performance, instead of focusing on past three- and five-year performance to choose managers.
+As for investors, Smith suggested that investors should start looking forward rather than backward.
+This explains why investors chase short-term past performance instead of focusing on past three- and five-year performance to choose managers.
 But even this longer time frame is not enough, he said.
 “A full business cycle averages more like seven to nine years, so managers should be selected based on their ability to deliver solid risk-adjusted net performance over a full business cycle.

 While Smith addressed his comments to investment consultants for institutional investors, his advice is also valid for individuals.
 “By focusing on too short of a time horizon, consultants tend to be risk magnets and poor investment timers.
 They tend to continually position their clients one step behind the business cycle.
 I think most consultants are thus value detractors.
 The way that they have their clients positioned today, heavily long equities, risky credit, and emerging markets that are exposed to the China bubble; I believe consultants are creating a pension crisis that will feature prominently in the next recession.”